Well-child and sick care

 †Influenza – once a year during flu season.

-‡HPV – 2 doses given typically 6 months apart at 11-12 year old adolescent well child visit (may be started as early as 9 years old).
+‡HPV – 2 doses given typically 6 months apart and starting at the 9 year old well child visit.
 If first dose given on or after 15th birthday (and through age 26), 3 doses are given.

 Pediatric medicine is not just for babies.
 Children’s Minnesota welcomes patients throughout their college years or through age 23.
 Our clinicians keep up-to-date with adolescent issues including pubertal development, acne, gynecology, depression and adjustment concerns.
 We have a dedicated adolescent clinic on our Minneapolis campus.